 Many people who have hemorrhoids find relief from symptoms through home treatment.
-See the Home Treatment section of this topic for more information.
-If medical treatment is necessary, fixative procedures are the most widely used nonsurgical treatments.
+If medical treatment is needed, fixative procedures are the most widely used nonsurgical treatments.

 Fixative procedures include:

 Not all doctors have the experience or the equipment to do all types of fixative procedures.
 This may help you decide which procedure to choose.
 Ask your doctor which procedure he or she does the most and how satisfied people have been with the outcomes of that procedure.

 The American College of Gastroenterology is an organization of digestive disease specialists.
 The website contains information about common gastrointestinal problems.

 |4930 Del Ray Avenue|